ev2900/OpenSearch_Local_Dashboard_Server/README.md

 # Host OpenSearch dashboard using Docker on Linux

-These instructions will help you install and run a OpenSearch dashboard server as a docker container on a Linux machine.
-The docker container running the OpenSearch dashboard can be configured with or without SSL.
+These instructions will help you configure and run a OpenSearch dashboard server as a docker container on a Linux machine.
+The OpenSearch dashboard service can be configured [without SSL](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/tree/main#without-ssl) or [with SSL](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/tree/main#with-ssl).

 ## without SSL